 10-15 minutes to complete.
 For

-instructions on how to complete the COI Training Course, please click here Conflict of Interest Training Course
+instructions on how to complete the COI Training Course, please go to the Conflict of Interest Training Course

 3. File a UW-Madison Outside Activities Report – The University of Wisconsin's COI Policy also requires all investigators to file an Outside Activities Report (OAR) within 30 days of the start of spending on PHS awards.
 This electronic form will ask you a series of questions required by federal regulations about your outside financial interests.
 Please follow this link and use your UW NetID to login to the OAR online tool.